6 Key Differences Between Separation and Divorce

 Legal separation provides the retention of healthcare and other social security benefits such as retirement, unemployment insurance, pension insurance, etc.

-Social security is necessary particularly in the old age to avoid poverty and protect people belonging to the middle class from the ups and downs of the market.
+Social security is necessary particularly in old age to avoid poverty and protect people belonging to the middle class from the ups and downs of the market.

-All such benefits remain intact when the couple opt for a legal separation but tend to terminate when the spouses choose to divorce.
+All such benefits remain intact when the couple opts for a legal separation but tend to terminate when the spouses choose to divorce.
 This difference between separation and divorce is what prevents couples from choosing separation.

 4. Property rights

-The difference between separation and divorce is that legal separation provides both the parties to retain the right to marital property but divorce doesn’t.
+The difference between separation and divorce is that legal separation provides both parties to retain the right to marital property but divorce doesn’t.

 However, a divorce extinguishes any such rights and the property is divided upon the couple’s current situation and their relation to the property.

-6. A chance of reconciliation
+5. A chance of reconciliation

 As the couples remain married due to a separation, there is room for them to reach reconciliation.